... Coaching Shared Knowledge Dismiss

 Another great advantage is the flexibility and the many alternatives that a team has during the build up.
 Many teams that use a 4 at the back line, choose during the build up, especially against high pressing teams, to drop a midfield at the back line to create overloads and assist with the ball progression.
 A system using 3 central defenders provides that tactical option without the need to move players from another line.

-Teams that play with this system have more numbers in the central areas, and when they win the ball back, there are more chances for overloads.
+Teams that “playing with back 3” have more numbers in the central areas, and when they win the ball back, there are more chances for overloads.
 In addition, the formation provides a natural structure with rhombus and triangles that is one of the fundamentals of a possession-positional play.

 If a coach’s philosophy is a Positional Play and the utilization of half spaces, then a system with three at the back has natural positioning of players in half spaces.
 The utilization of half spaces (link) gives multiple options for build up and maintain possession but also for the finishing phase.